sarahlikeshiny/project-3-Updates/readme.md

 * The google web fonts 'Poppins' and 'Roboto' were used to style the app, font-awesome was used to supply logos.
 * A high resolution images are from Unsplash.com.
 * Babel is used minify and convert the Javascript to ES5.
-* The app is deployed via Heroku. (https://powerful-reef-28263.herokuapp.com/)
+* This app is currently not deployed.